sashank786monitrahealth/gin-mini-works/005-gin-rest-api-tests/readme.md

 This creates a file - go.mod.
 It contains a inventory of all your dependencies.
 It is similar to: package.json file in node js.

+Also, it allows your go compiler to know where your project is indexed.
+Where the root folder of your project is.
+In our case, it is here next to our main.go